Nahal Alexander: Iskanderuneh, Alexander

 The old Arabic name of the stream is "Nahr Iskanderuneh", nahr being the Arabic term for a perennial stream.
 The Israeli Government Naming Committee connected it to Alexander Jannaeus, a Hasmonean king who conquered the area of the stream in the 1st-century BCE.
 The truth, however, is that the name comes from an Arab merchant, Iskander Abu Zabura, a resourceful watermelon merchant who lived in the 19th century.
 He exported his ware, which was produced in Wadi al-Hawarith - the Hefer Valley -, to Egypt, shipping it on boats from an ancient anchorage in what is known today as the Mikhmoret bay, and which back then became named after him, "Minet Abu Zabura" ('Abu Zabura Port'), as reported by Judith Montefiore in 1839.
 The Ottoman officials even established a customs house on a hill on the north bank of the stream near the anchorage to collect taxes from the watermelon trade.
 The anchorage is marked on the 1880 PEF Survey of Western Palestine map at a location near today's Moshav Mikhmoret.

 Flora and fauna

 Nahal Alexander is the habitat of soft-shell turtles that can reach a size of 1.20 meters and weigh up to 50 kilograms.
 In addition to giant turtles, there are coots and other waterfowl, nutrias and swamp cats.
 Indigenous fish include catfish, tilapia, river eels and mullet.
 On the southern bank there are shifting sand dunes and on the northern bank, a eucalyptus grove.

+With their being approximately 450 breeding female green sea turtles in the Mediterranean, the National Sea Turtle Rescue Center was created in the Alexander Stream National Park, and it houses veterinary hospital and surgical facilities, an acclimation area for turtles, an education centre open to the public, and facilities for the breeding and study of green sea turtles.